 Roadway and Sidewalk Cleanliness and Temporary Repair

 Roadway and sidewalk cleanliness and temporary repair are the responsibility of the Highway Field Operations Division.
-The Division is a seven-day, twenty-four hour operation, maintaining over fifteen hundred (1,500) miles of City streets.
+The Division is a seven-day, twenty-four hour operation, maintaining over eight hundred (800) miles of City streets.
 Responsibilities include snow removal, street and sidewalk sweeping, pothole repair, litter basket installation and maintenance, and general temporary repairs that maintain roadways and sidewalks until major repairs are made.

 Posted Street Cleaning Program

 Daily, from April through November, contracted and City-owned mechanical sweepers maintain (weather permitting) over four hundred curb miles of posted streets Citywide.
 Over one hundred curb miles swept nightly, year round in Downtown Boston, and an additional 40 arterial streets citywide swept once a week.

 Non-posted streets are mechanically swept on a regularly scheduled basis.

 Litter Basket Program